Zachary H. Olson, Ph.D.

 Using non-invasive genetics to diagnose Northern bog lemming occurrence - Northern bog lemmings are a state threatened species in Maine.
 We know very little about their behavior, ecology, or even their distribution.
 My students and I are working in the field and in the lab to develop a molecular tool that will allow us to distinguish the threatened Northern bog lemming from its congener, the putatively more-common Southern bog lemming.
 This project is the first step in improving our understanding of 1) where Northern bog lemmings are, 2) what they are doing, and 3) how we might better conserve them.

 Investigating grey seal food habits - Grey seals are in the process of an impressive comeback in numbers, and concerns are being raised that grey seals are more and more competing with commercial fisheries operations for desirable groundfishes like cod.
-At the same time as grey seal numbers have rebounded in the area, another potential competitor for groundfishes, the spiny dogfish, has also increased its range northward and has become more common in the Gulf of Maine ecosystem.
-My colleague in the Department of Marine Sciences, Dr. Kathryn Ono, and I along with our students are developing a molecular tool and conducting field work to determine if grey seals have added spiny dogfish to their diets.
-Such a diet shift could serve to buffer fish stocks from the two predators, and detecting that shift will aide managers in determining the scope of any impact that grey seals and spiny dogfish might be having on groundfish populations.
+My colleague in the School of Marine Programs, Dr. Kathryn Ono, and I along with our students have developed and are using molecular tools to determine food habits of the now abundant grey seals.

 Beatty, W. S., J. C. Beasley, Z. H. Olson, and O. E. Rhodes, Jr. 2016.
 Influence of habitat attributes on density of Virginia opossums in agricultural ecosystems.
 Canadian Journal of Zoology 94:411-419.